swarm-oc/hookstapose/CONTRIBUTING.md

 * Go through each issue *from oldest to newest*, and close them if **all of the following are true**:
   * not opened by a maintainer
   * not marked as `critical`
-  * not marked as `starter` or `help wanted` (these might stick around for a while, in general, as they're intended to be available)
+  * not marked as `good first issue` or `help wanted` (these might stick around for a while, in general, as they're intended to be available)
   * no explicit messages in the comments asking for it to be left open
   * does not belong to a milestone
 * Leave a message when closing saying "Cleaning up stale issue.
 Please reopen or ping us if and when you're ready to resume this.
 See https://github.com/swarm-oc/react-hooks-utils/blob/latest/CONTRIBUTING.md#clean-up-issues-and-prs for more details."